hanyseyedy/python-voice-assistant/README.md

 # python-voice-assistant
-this code can give your soung and type it in terminal Consol
+this code can take your voice and type it in terminal Console. after run code in terminal you should to speak.

+`END_PHRASE` parameter is to end the system listening. you can insert your favorite Custom phrase.

 # Installed packages
 if the code not working please follow the steps below: